FAQ: Is the AUC programme accredited?

 Yes, the AUC programme is accredited.

-The University of Amsterdam and VU University Amsterdam jointly applied for initial accreditation for the AUC programme.
+The University of Amsterdam and Vrije Universiteit Amsterdam jointly applied for initial accreditation for the AUC programme.
 The NVAO (the Accreditation Organisation of the Netherlands and Flanders) formally accredited the AUC programme on 2 September 2008.

 On 6 October 2011 the NVAO formally converted the accreditation of the AUC programme to a joint degree of the University of Amsterdam and Vrije Universiteit Amsterdam.

 In June 2012 the NVAO awarded the AUC programme the “Distinctive feature of small-scale and intensive education".